jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 * Access all devices in the lab
 * Deployed the XRd network topology
-* Familiarity with the lab topology and components
+* Familiarity with the lab topology
+* Familiarity with containerlab
 * Confirm IPv4 and IPv6 connectivity